Jobsite Sanitation

 1 per 20 Workers

-One toilet per twenty workers is standard for crews of twenty or fewer.
+One toilet per twenty workers is the baseline for crews of twenty.

 Female-Worker Add